equinor/fusion-bmt/README.md

 You can apply migrations to the dev database at any time to test that it behaves as expected.

-The prod and test databases doesn't need to be updated manually, as all migrations are applied to it automatically as part of the pipelines when pushed to test and prod.
+The prod and qa databases doesn't need to be updated manually, as all migrations are applied to it automatically as part of the pipelines when pushed to qa and prod.

 #### Populating databases with Questions